naganolab/Lasy-Seq/README.md

 script for RSEMout: Python scripts for preparing "rawcnt" and "rpm" files from RSEM data.

+Comparison-conventinal-method_Lasy-Seq: R scripts for analysis on comparison of Lasy-Seq and the conventional RNA-Seq method.

 # Usage
 Download https://github.com/naganolab/Lasy-Seq.
 For the analysis on temperature response of A.thaliana, run R, execute script from no.1 to no.8.